 Our Journey and Name

 Pebble Creek was founded on 24 May 2005 by Ms Moiza Rafath.
-The school, its children, teachers and parents have taken a long Montessori journey to set up Pebble creek Life School.
-The school started with limited capital of Rs.300000/- which was used to procure Montessori Material.
+The school, its children, teachers and parents have taken a long Montessori journey to set up Pebble Creek Life School.
+The school started with limited capital of Rs.300000/- which was used to procure Montessori material.
 The school was first set up in the rented bungalow of its Founder, Ms Moiza Rafath.
-The living room and a bedroom at the ground floor, was used to set up a Montessori House of Children.
+The living room and a bedroom at the ground floorwere used to set up a Montessori House of Children.
 The school started with 5 children.

 Pebble Creek Life School, Thumukunta was established in 2012.
-The school offers Primary Montessori Environments for children aged 2.2 to 6 which is also known as Montessori House of Children or the Casa.
+The school offers Primary Montessori Environments for children aged 2.2 to 6 years, Elementary Montessori Environments for ages 6 to 12 yrs and Secondary School or Adolescent Programme for the 12 to 15 years age group.

 Pebble Creek derives its meaning from the relation which a flowing stream of water and its shore share – the interdependence.
 The water flows through the uneven and curved paths set by the shore, the water is contained within the boundaries of the shore and the stream thins or widens depending on its force.
 The process rounds off parts of the shore into smooth pebbles.